 Let’s take the maths and look at the ROI.
 Whist I never advocate throwing good money after bad, I do recommend a systematic approach and a clear strategy that has time to work.

-There are lots of factors that make or break telemarketing success but let’s take a look at a worst-case and reasonable case ROI.
-In every case below, we have completely ignored the lifetime value which is incorrect.
+There are lots of factors that make or break telemarketing success but let’s take a look at a worst-case and a reasonable case ROI.
+In every case below, we have completely ignored the lifetime value of a customer.
+This is incorrect.
 Good customers provide revenue over many years and this revenue should be included in the sales value below to provide an even stronger argument.

 Value of sale – £50,000